MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/web-access/uninstall-windows-powershell-web-access.md

     -   On the Windows **Start** screen, right-click **Windows PowerShell**, and then click **Run as Administrator**.

 2. Type the following, and then press **Enter**, where *computer_name* represents a remote server from which you want to remove Windows PowerShell Web Access.
-The <span class="code">-Restart</span> parameter automatically restarts destination servers if required by the removal.
+The `-Restart` parameter automatically restarts destination servers if required by the removal.

     [Copy](javascript:if%20(window.epx.codeSnippet)window.epx.codeSnippet.copyCode('CodeSnippetContainerCode_7b534520-f292-471f-89e3-a1079c03e369'); "Copy to clipboard.")

         Uninstall-WindowsFeature -Name WindowsPowerShellWebAccess -ComputerName <computer_name> -Restart

-    To remove roles and features from an offline VHD, you must add both the <span class="code">-ComputerName</span> parameter and the <span class="code">-VHD</span> parameter.
-The <span class="code">-ComputerName</span> parameter contains the name of the server on which to mount the VHD, and the <span class="code">-VHD</span> parameter contains the path to the VHD file on the specified server.
+    To remove roles and features from an offline VHD, you must add both the `-ComputerName` parameter and the `-VHD` parameter.
+The `-ComputerName` parameter contains the name of the server on which to mount the VHD, and the `-VHD` parameter contains the path to the VHD file on the specified server.

     [Copy](javascript:if%20(window.epx.codeSnippet)window.epx.codeSnippet.copyCode('CodeSnippetContainerCode_5d8f91ee-b91a-4653-b7df-e745187fd72d'); "Copy to clipboard.")

         Uninstall-WindowsFeature -Name WindowsPowerShellWebAccess -VHD <path> -ComputerName <computer_name> -Restart

 3. When removal is finished, verify that you removed Windows PowerShell Web Access by opening the **All Servers** page in Server Manager, selecting a server from which you removed the feature, and viewing the **Roles and Features** tile on the page for the selected server.
-You can also run the <span class="code">Get-WindowsFeature</span> cmdlet targeted at the selected server (Get-WindowsFeature -ComputerName &lt;*computer_name*&gt;) to view a list of roles and features that are installed on the server.
+You can also run the `Get-WindowsFeature` cmdlet targeted at the selected server (Get-WindowsFeature -ComputerName &lt;*computer_name*&gt;) to view a list of roles and features that are installed on the server.

 <a href="javascript:void(0)" class="LW_CollapsibleArea_TitleAhref" title="Collapse"><span class="cl_CollapsibleArea_expanding LW_CollapsibleArea_Img"></span><span class="LW_CollapsibleArea_Title">Custom uninstallation</span></a>
 <a href="/en-us/library/dn282396(v=ws.11).aspx#Anchor_2" class="LW_CollapsibleArea_Anchor_Img" title="Right-click to copy and share the link for this section"></a>